Picovoice/porcupine/README.md

         pass
 ```

-Finally, when done be sure to explicitly release the resources as the binding class does not rely on the garbage
+Finally, when done be sure to explicitly release the resources
-collector.

 ```python
 handle.delete()